Mesabloo/mini-noc/README.md

 The goal is to implement a minimalistic virtual machine (VM) to run a very small subset of the [Noc language](https://github.com/noc-lang).
 Performance is an issue.

-Here are the last known performance results:
+Here are the last known performance results on my machine:

 | `fact(15)` | `ack(3, 6)` |
 | :--------: | :---------: |